Chace Crawford: 2013–present: Film roles and The Boys

-In January 2018, it was announced that Crawford has been cast as Kevin Moskowitz/The Deep in The Boys, the Amazon Studios adaptation of Garth Ennis and Darick Robertson's comic book of the same name.
+In January 2018, it was announced that Crawford has been cast as Kevin Moskowitz / The Deep in The Boys, the Amazon Studios adaptation of Garth Ennis and Darick Robertson's comic book of the same name.
 As of 2022, the show has been renewed for a fourth season.
 In February, he was cast in the Charles Manson biopic drama-thriller film Charlie Says as murderer Tex Watson, which released later that year.
 In March 2019, Crawford was announced to join Lily Collins in Vaughn Stein's thriller Inheritance.
-It was released on May 2020.
+It was released in May 2020.
 In the same year, he starred in thriller Nighthawks.

 In August 2021, Crawford was announced to star alongside Nina Dobrev in ensemble comedy Reunion from director Chris Nelson.
-In October 9, Crawford did an uncredited cameo on a Saturday Night Live episode in a The Bachelorette parody skit.
+On October 9, Crawford did an uncredited cameo on a Saturday Night Live episode in a The Bachelorette parody skit.
 In December, Crawford was announced to voice act in the English-language version of Mamoru Hosoda's 2021 sci-fi anime, Belle.
 It was released the following month alongside the Japanese-language version on January 14, 2022.
 In February 2022, it was announced that Crawford would develop a football drama at Showtime, alongside former Dallas Cowboys quarterback Tony Romo, who is also Crawford's brother-in-law, and Yellowjackets executive producer Drew Comins.
-In March, Crawford reprised the role of his The Boys character, Kevin Moskowitz/The Deep, in the fifth episode of its adult animated anthology spin-off, The Boys Presents: Diabolical.
+In March 2022, Crawford reprised the role of his The Boys character, Kevin Moskowitz/The Deep, in the fifth episode of its adult animated anthology spin-off, The Boys Presents: Diabolical.

 Personal life

 Crawford shared an apartment with his Gossip Girl co-star Ed Westwick in Chelsea, Manhattan, at the beginning of the series in 2007 until July 2009, when Crawford moved out to rent an apartment in the Wall Street area.
+In 2010, Crawford was arrested in Plano, Texas, for possession of marijuana.
+Because it did not involve a drug dealer or bag of weed, he cut a deal to pay for his marijuana possession arrest with probation and community service in 2011.
 Crawford's brother in-law is former Dallas Cowboys quarterback Tony Romo.
 He practices Transcendental Meditation, which he says is like "a natural Xanax".